open-telemetry/opentelemetry-python-contrib/instrumentation-genai/opentelemetry-instrumentation-openai-v2/examples/manual/README.rst

 OpenTelemetry OpenAI Instrumentation Example
 ============================================

-This is an example of how to instrument OpenAI calls.
+This is an example of how to instrument OpenAI calls when configuring OpenTelemetry SDK and Instrumentations manually.

 When `main.py <main.py>`_ is run, it exports traces and logs to an OTLP compatible endpoint.
 Traces include details such as the model used and the